SENSAAS/sensaas-bioisostere/README.md

  - Allows scaffold-hopping with fragments that have more than two substituents

- - Provides the superimposition of bioisosteres on the input molecular structure
+ - Provides the superimposition of bioisosteres on the input molecular structure, which is kept as the reference coordinates

  - Provides similarity scores